YasifFarook/BruteForce-Incident-Response/README.md

  * No real-time alerts were triggered, exposing logging deficiencies.

- * Lack of automated SIEM alerting allowed prolonged unauthorized access attempts.
+ * Lack of automated SIEM alerting allowed prolonged unauthorised access attempts.

 🔧 How to Use This Repository